Play with data: Creative re-use and digital experiences

 - Working with others on open data does not only mean that the institution gets to disseminate their own content and knowledge.
 It also means to engage with audiences, cherish their approaches and accept other ways of interpreting collections and their data.

-- Encouraging re-use and therefore engaging with different groups can be a good way to bridge gaps between digital and physical and create more meaningful encounters between audience and collection data.
+- Encouraging re-use and therefore engaging with different groups can be a good way to bridge gaps between digital and physical and create more meaningful encounters between audiences and collection data.

 - Once the data is published openly, there might be people who have never visited the physical museum (and might never do so) but still engage with the cultural heritage and knowledge it preserves and create new knowledge and experiences with it.